-case of subsequent asylum applications, or to dismiss the application for other reasons.
+According to the General Administrative Procedures Act (AVG), decisions have to be taken within 6 months after the application for international protection has been lodged.
+Within 20 calendar days, the BFA has to decide whether it intends to reject the application as inadmissible due to the responsibility of another Member State under the Dublin Regulation, the application of the safe third country concept or in case of subsequent asylum applications, or to dismiss the application for other reasons.
 Since 2018, the admissibility procedure may be prolonged by lifting the 20 days deadline in manifestly unfounded cases.
 However, if no information about the intention to reject the application is issued within 20 calendar days, the application is automatically admitted into the regular procedure.
-Thus, the asylum-seeker should receive the preliminary residence permit as asylum seeker and be allocated to the reception system of a federal province.
-On the contrary, if the asylum application is deemed inadmissible the asylum-seeker receives legal assistance and has to be heard in presence of they lawyer.
+Thus, the asylum-applicant should receive the preliminary residence permit as asylum applicant and be allocated to the reception system of a federal province.
+On the contrary, if the asylum application is deemed inadmissible the asylum-applicant receives legal assistance and has to be heard in presence of their lawyer.
 There is no legal remedy against this procedural order.

-If no procedural order is notified to the asylum seeker within 20 days, the asylum application is admitted to the regular procedure - except in Dublin cases if requests to other Member States to take charge or take back the asylum seeker are made within this time frame.
+If no procedural order is notified to the asylum applicant within 20 days, the asylum application is admitted to the regular procedure - except in Dublin cases if requests to other Member States to take charge or take back the asylum applicant are made within this time frame.

-In case of delay from the BFA, the asylum seeker may request that the case be referred to the Federal Administrative Court for a decision (Säumnisbeschwerde).
-However, in practice asylum seekers do not frequently make such requests, as they miss a chance of receiving a positive decision at first instance (by the BFA).
-In 2023, several asylum seekers and counselling organisations reported that one lawyer based in Vienna filed Säumnisbeschwerde in around 1,000 asylum cases.
+In case of delay from the BFA, the asylum applicant may request that the case be referred to the Federal Administrative Court for a decision (Säumnisbeschwerde).
+However, in practice asylum applicants do not frequently make such requests, as they miss a chance of receiving a positive decision at first instance (by the BFA).
 In case of delay from the Federal Administrative Court, a request for the establishment of a deadline may be addressed to the Administrative High Court.